dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 ### Concept

 The visual model that is supposed to create the abstract representation of the space is called an Autoencoder.
 It is basically made of 2 components, an encoder and a decoder.
 The job of the encoder is to compress the observation (in our case the RGB frame of the game) into a vector with a much smaller dimension (generally between 10 and 300 dimensions depending on the underlying estimated complexity of the environment, 64 in the paper for Doom).
 On the other hand, the job of the decoder is to try to recreate the original RGB frame from the compressed vector.
 The Autoencoder variant that has been used in the paper is called a Variational Autoencoder (_VAE_).
 [Here is a good resource on the subject](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/).
-Instead of encoding the frames to a latent variable _z_, the encoder tries to compress the frame into a Normal probability distribution with mean 0 and standard deviation of 1.
+Instead of encoding the frames to a latent variable _z_ directly, the encoder tries to compress the frame into a Normal probability distribution with mean 0 and standard deviation of 1.
 Also, since the inputs of our model are images it seems logical to use convolutions in order to capture local information instead of using pixel values directly.
 I chose to implement β-VAE to get a more robust representation of the Sonic levels.

 ### Code

 Let's take a look at a possible implementation.
-The architecture follows the one proposed in the paper, except that it has one more layer because the frames taken from the game have been resized to 128 x 128 x 3 (using the "nearest" method) instead of 64 x 64 x 3 in the paper.
+The architecture follows the one proposed in the paper, except that it has one more layer because the frames taken from the game have been resized to 128 x 128 x 3 (using the "nearest" interpolation method from [opencv2](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html)) instead of 64 x 64 x 3 in the paper.

 ```python
 class ConvVAE(nn.Module):